NevermindNilas/TheAnimeScripter/README.md

 - [Massive] Added alpha testing of the After Effects script.
 - Fixed Path issues associated with spaces inside the script.
 - Introduced lazy loading for faster start-up times, more work needed.
+- [Massive] Fixed the encoder, now it should be much higher resolution for less space.
+- The output will now default to .m4v to comply with After Effects' codec support.
+Sorrz